 Breaking Down The Monitoring Cost

 Fortunately, Xfinity’s monitoring plans are plain, simple, and easy to understand.
-Here’s a breakdown of the features included in each of the two plans offered by Xfinity Home:
+Here’s a breakdown of the features included in each of the three plans offered by Xfinity Home:

 Xfinity’s Monitoring Plan Costs Snapshot

 |Control your TV with the Xfinity Voice remote (sold separately)||Yes||Yes||Yes|